vcr/vcr/features/request_matching/README.md

   - `:path` - The path of the URI.
 You can use this (alone, or in combination with `:host`) as an alternative to `:uri` to cause VCR to match using a regex that matches the path.
+  - `:query` - The query string values of the URI.
+The query string ordering does not affect matching results (it's order-agnostic).
   - `:body` - The body of the request.
   - `:headers` - The request headers.